databricks-solutions/specialist-offerings/CONTRIBUTING.md

 - [ ] Add comprehensive unit tests
 - [ ] Create or update documentation
 - [ ] Update the top-level README if new libraries are introduced
+- [ ] Add a [catalog-listing.yml](templates/catalog-listing-template.yml) file so the content can be indexed
 - [ ] Test your contribution thoroughly

 ### 3. Pull Request Process